cgrindel/rules_swift_package_manager/README.md

 - The `module_index.json` maps module names to targets that provide a module with that name.
 This file is used by `swift_package` and the Gazelle plugin to resolve dependencies.

+## Future Work

+- [ ] Update the Gazelle plugin to generate Bazel build files from a project's Swift package manifest (e.g. `Package.swift`).
+NOTE: The `swift_package` repository rule does generate Bazel build files from a package's project manifest.
+- [ ] Update the Gazelle plugin to support common Swift project layouts.
+The Gazelle plugin knows how to interpret projects with `Sources` and `Tests` directories.
+We are looking for feedback about other common patterns to make the Gazelle plugin more robust.

 [CI GitHub workflow]: .github/workflows/ci.yml